New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

 We interpret the obtained half-life limit in the framework of light Majorana neutrino exchange using ${g_A=1.27}$, phase space factors from \cite{Kotila:2012, Mirea:2015} and nuclear matrix element calculations from \cite{Rath:2013,Simkovic:2013,Vaquero:2013,Barea:2015,Hyvarinen:2015,Song:2017,Simkovic:2018,Rath:2019}.
-The resulting limit on the effective Majorana neutrino mass of $\langle m_{\beta\beta} \rangle < $(0.3--0.5)$\,$eV is the fourth most stringent limit world wide, obtained with a modest \Mo exposure of 1.19\,\ky.
+The resulting limit on the effective Majorana neutrino mass of $\langle m_{\beta\beta} \rangle < $(0.31--0.54)$\,$eV is the fourth most stringent limit world wide, obtained with a modest \Mo exposure of 1.17\,\ky.
 It is the leading constraint for \Mo, exceeding the previous best limit from NEMO-3 \cite{Arnold:2015} by $30\%$ with almost 30 times lower \Mo exposure.
 The technology of CUPID-Mo has proven that it can be operated reliably, reaches high efficiency for \onbb search of $68.6\%$ (containment $\times$ analysis efficiency) and a resolution of ${0.11\%~(1 \sigma)}$ at \qbb.
+The present analysis strengthens the projection of the CUPID sensitivity \cite{CUPIDInterestGroup:2019inu}, by demonstrating a detailed understanding of the \onbb ROI and confirming key assumptions like the efficiency of \enrlmo based cryogenic scintillating bolometers.
+Extremely low U/Th contamination levels in the \lmo crystals reported in \cite{Schmidt:2020} surpass the requirements for CUPID \cite{CUPIDInterestGroup:2019inu}, and an efficient alpha separation has been demonstrated both in cylindrical \cite{Armengaud:2017, Armengaud:2020} and recently also in cubic \lmo detectors \cite{Armatol2021b,Armatol2021a}.
+The preliminary estimate of the background in the ROI at the few $10^{-3} \,$\ckky level in CUPID-Mo, obtained in an experimental setup that was not designed for a \onbb search, is encouraging and supports our believe that a $10^{-4} \,$\ckky background level for CUPID \cite{CUPIDInterestGroup:2019inu} seems feasible.

-Together with a preliminary estimate of the background in the ROI at the few $10^{-3} \,$\ckky level, this results in an excellent sensitivity to \onbb decay for the present and future experiments. \edit{Further analyses will be focused on precisely reconstructing remaining backgrounds, comparing to the best reported background index for a cryogenic \onbb search \cite{Azzolini:2019nmi} and to optimally design and use the technology of the CUPID-Mo experiment in CUPID \cite{CUPIDInterestGroup:2019inu}.}
+\edit{Further analyses from CUPID-Mo will be focused on precisely reconstructing remaining backgrounds, comparing to the best reported background index for a bolometric \onbb search $(3.5\substack{+1 \\ -0.9}\times10^{-3}\,$\ckky) in CUPID-0 \cite{Azzolini:2019tta,Azzolini:2019nmi} and to optimally design and use the technology of the CUPID-Mo experiment in CUPID \cite{CUPIDInterestGroup:2019inu}.}